neicul01/I-Rob/README.rst

 Limitations
 -----------------

-The following feature are unimplemented.
+The following feature are unimplemented:

-Calibration of the line-sensors.
+- Calibration of the line-sensors.

 Basestation
 -------------

-RobotEsp32 userinstruction
+RobotEsp32 user instruction
 **************************

 The RobotEsp32 class contains all necessary functions for controlling and reading sensor data.